 The only thing I can really think of (aside from the aforementioned risk of groping) is a moment right at the end of our outing.

 We were back outside the hostel door when a few kids from just up the street came out with water pistols filled with dye.
 Most of the dye we had found to be very watered down and came off our skin.
-But these boys had a stronger more permanent dye.

 Fortunately the kids were just heading inside, but poor Gavin was wearing shorts and his legs and arms got sprayed before he could stop them.
-The dye didn’t come off for almost a week.

-Where we stayed in India for Holi
+Where we stay in India – Agra and Rajasthan

 If you are in Jaisalmer anyway – regardless whether it is for Holi or not – I highly recommend Wanderlust Guesthouse!